aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-6-release-notes/_index.md

 SHA1 and MD5 hash algorithms for digital signature are deprecated in the latest PDF specification due to security issues.
 So, please, use the one of the available algorithms instead.

-### Removed obsolete properties of ChartDataPointCollection and ChartDataLabelCollection classes
+### Removed obsolete methods of ChartDataPointCollection and ChartDataLabelCollection classes

 Related issue: WORDSNET-23633